baumrock/AdminStyleRock/README.md

 $config->styles->add('https://fonts.googleapis.com/css2?family=Sigmar+One&display=swap');
 ```

-For production you might want to download the font instead of adding it via google fonts.
+IMPORTANT: For production you might want to download the font instead of adding it via google fonts to comply with GDPR!

 Next, we set the correct UIkit variable - so add this to your style: